-The facilities state-of-the-art equipment in MRI, CT, X-RAY, Fluoroscopy, Nuclear Medicine, Ultrasound, and Bone Densitometry offers patients and medical professionals the most accurate and timely diagnostics available in Alaska.
+The facilities state-of-the-art equipment in MRI, CT, X-RAY, Fluoroscopy, and Ultrasound offers patients and medical professionals the most accurate and timely diagnostics available in Alaska.
 The imaging center is located to the right of the main doors inside the Alaska Spine Institute Building.

 University Imaging Center is equipped with state of the art MRI scanner - a G.E.
 High-Field 1.5T MRI - as well as a full complement of other diagnostic equipment.